bloominstituteoftechnology/ios-projects/Prep/README.md

 * Test the simulator: create a new empty project, compile, and run it.
 * Create a free GitHub account.
 Visit github.com. (https://www.youtube.com/watch?v=GeyDJAwTEO8)
 * Set up your git identity (https://www.youtube.com/watch?v=U5flh0sRGBU) and global ignore file on your computer (https://www.youtube.com/watch?v=0fzNSluYjNM).

-## Lambda Skills

-Master your basic Lambda Skills.
-Understand how the 15-week iOS curriculum works and be able to use Zoom to communicate with PMs and Instructors:

-* **Understand how the 15-week iOS Curriculum works**. [https://youtu.be/P7qKjBbDkcY]
-* **Master the Zoom online meeting tool**.
-Watch these videos: Join a Zoom meeting: https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting- and Zoom meeting controls: https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials.

-## iOS Tools

-Become familiar as possible with your base iOS tool set: Xcode, Playground, Simulator, and IB.

-* **Getting Started with iOS Development**: https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/
-* **I Have This Idea for An App**: https://developer.apple.com/videos/play/wwdc2018/203/
-* **Getting the Most out of Playgrounds in Xcode**: https://developer.apple.com/videos/play/wwdc2018/402/

-## Swift Language

-Swift is the primary iOS development language.
-Practice your skills and grow your language mastery with these Swift resources.

-* **The Swift Programming Language** (iBooks, free)
-* **Using Swift with Cocoa and Objective C** (iBooks, free)
-* **Everyone Can Code: App Development with Swift** (iBooks, free)
-* **Learn to Code** (iPad only, Swift Playgrounds for iOS, free)

 ## Cross Platform Skills